smarshak33/dataStory/README.md

 ## **Methodology**

-Sami Marshak
-Link to my Github page/story: https://smarshak33.github.io/dataStory/index.html
+Link to Github page/story: https://smarshak33.github.io/dataStory/index.html

 Link to my full dataset: https://github.com/smarshak33/dataStory/blob/main/data-raw/nyc.xlsx

-**Source: **
+## **Source: **
 My data is exported on excel from the United States Census Bureau's collection of monthly Business Formations/Applications in NYC.

-**Categories:**
+## **Categories:**
 Originally, when I downloaded the data on business formations, it included the "value" or amount of business formations in NYC there were in each month of a given year.
 I downloaded data from January 2016 until the latest publication of data in April 2025, but because my story was about entrepreneurship slightly before the pandemic until now, I only needed data as far back as 2019.

-**Analysis:**
+## **Analysis:**
-To analyze how the trend in business formations has changed in NYC in 2025, which corresponds to entrepreneurship, I knew I needed to calculate percent changes-- but this was much more complex to accomplisg in Python than I originally thought.
+To analyze how the trend in business formations has changed in New York City in 2025—a key indicator of entrepreneurship—I focused on calculating percent changes over time.
+While I initially thought this would be straightforward, I quickly realized it required more complex data cleaning and transformation in Python than expected.

-I started with the basic, preliminary steps such as importing pandas, getting rid of wonky formatting, and trying to understand the data better using info and describe.
-All the dates were in the same column in a format that Python wouldn't understand for calculations, so I created a df called business_applications and converted the "period" column to datetime format using pandas.
-I soon realized that I wouldn't be able to do any meaningful analysis without creating more columns where the dates are separated by year, as we learned in class.
+I began with preliminary steps, such as importing relevant Python libraries like pandas, exploring the dataset with .info() and .describe(), and cleaning formatting issues.
+One major obstacle was the "period" column, which stored dates in a format incompatible with time-series analysis.
+I created a new DataFrame, business_applications, and converted the "period" column to datetime format using pandas.to_datetime().

-Therefore, I created a pivot table that created "month" and "year" columns to clean the data.
-I enlisted the help of one of the data coaches for this step, because there were many issues that needed troubleshooting.
-For instance, I originally thought I needed to reindex the data to start at "1" instead of "0."
-We were also not sure why the year/month were in the same column when doing the pivot table, but when we exported the data to a csv to see what was the culprit, we learned it was just a Jupyter notebook hiccup.

-After creating the pivot table, I sliced the data using .loc to get rid of 2016-2018, focusing only on 2019-2025 to do percent change.
-I finally had enough columns to do calculations that could "go across" the data.
+To make the data more usable, I extracted the year and month from the datetime values and created new columns for each.
+This allowed for easier grouping and time-based comparisons.
+Creating a pivot table was a key step—though it required troubleshooting.
+Initially, I misinterpreted the output, thinking that year and month were incorrectly combined into one column.
+Exporting the pivot to a CSV revealed it was simply a display quirk in Jupyter Notebook.

+Once the data was in a cleaner format, I used .loc[] to slice the DataFrame, narrowing the scope to business formations from 2019 to 2025 to allow for meaningful year-over-year (YoY) comparisons.
+I then used a percent change function we had covered in class.
+With help from a data coach, I applied the function in a loop across relevant columns to calculate the YoY percentage change for each month.
+This loop added new columns to the DataFrame showing the YoY change in business formations for each period.

-I found a percent change function we learned in class and used that to help with my analysis.
-To apply the function to all the columns without having to create a new function for each column, one of the data coaches helped me do a "for loop" that calculated the YoY $ change between each consecutive year, and added each result as a new column.
-I finally had all the data needed to complete my analysis, learning that new business formations rose by 1% in April compared to the same month last year, and were 4% higher in March 2025 than in March 2024.
+The final analysis revealed that new business formations in NYC increased by 1% in April 2025 compared to April 2024, and were 4% higher in March 2025 than in March 2024.

-Judgement calls and caveats: Did you omit any data (i.e. an outlier that was messing with your analysis?
-Something that didn’t make intuitive sense to include?)

-I definitely made some judgement calls.
-There was DCWP data on NYC business licenses that I analyzed in excel, where I learned that in March of 2025, 1514 licenses have been issued to NYC businesses from the NYC Department of Consumer and Worker Protection (DWCP), a 24% increase from the same period last year.
-However, I didn't answer enough questions in my reporting about how significant that data was, what it truly means, and how it applies to entrepreneurship, so I decided to leave it out of my analysis.

-Ideal further reporting and data analysis would also show the impact of congestion pricing and global tourism decline in hard data on entrepreneurship, but those answers aren't available yet.
+## **Editorial decisions**

+I made several editorial decisions about what data to include in the final analysis.
+For instance, I explored data from the NYC Department of Consumer and Worker Protection (DCWP), which showed that 1,514 business licenses were issued in March 2025—a 24% increase from the same month in 2024.
+However, I ultimately excluded this dataset.
+While the figure was interesting, I couldn’t confidently assess how directly it reflected entrepreneurial activity, and it raised more questions than answers.
+Without stronger reporting on what the licenses represented or how DCWP tracks business type or survival, including this data could have been misleading.

+Further reporting and analysis could explore the impact of upcoming policies like congestion pricing, or trends such as a decline in global tourism, on business formation rates.
+Unfortunately, the necessary data for these angles was not yet available.